GiovanniMarchetto/advanced_programming_exam_2020/README.md

 executable files;
 - `make build` allows to build the executable files for the program;
 - `make run` allows to run the program (if executable files are already built).
+- `all_with_valgrind` is the same as `make all`, but the program is executed with *Valgrind*.

+In order to detect memory errors, the command `make valgrind` can be used to run the program with *Valgrind*.

 ## Short report
 ### What we did
+We started creating the header files and deciding the structure of the project.
+We thought a lot about best choices for the project.
 ### What we understood
+We understood how to create and use *Makefile*.
 ### Benchmarked